remipassmoilesel/node-proxy-test/README.md

 # node-proxy-test

-**Utility for generating TypeScript / Mocha tests from HTTP request, in order to tests APIs.**
+**Utility for generating TypeScript / Mocha tests from HTTP requests, in order to tests APIs.**

 **/!\ Not ready for production use**